-Student funding portion – HEERF III (American Rescue Plan - ARP) – August 2021 update
+Student funding portion – HEERF III Supplemental Support under the American Rescue Plan (SSARP) – October 2022 FINAL REPORT

-The total amount of Emergency Financial Aid Grants distributed to students under Section 2003(a)(1) of ARP as of the date of submission of this report.
+The total amount of Emergency Financial Aid Grants distributed to students under Public Law 117-2 of the Supplemental Support under the American Rescue Plan as of the date of submission of this report.

-The estimated total number of students at the institution eligible to participate in programs under and thus eligible to receive Emergency Financial Aid Grants to students under Section 2003(a)(1) of ARP.
+The estimated total number of students at the institution eligible to participate in programs under and thus eligible to receive Emergency Financial Aid Grants to students under Public Law 117-2 of the SSARP.

-The total number of students who have received an Emergency Financial Aid Grant to students under Section 2003(a)(1) of ARP.
+The total number of students who have received an Emergency Financial Aid Grant to students under Public Law 117-2 of the SSARP.

-The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 2003(a)(1) of ARP.
+The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Public Law 117-2 of the SSARP.

-GCSOM distributed the funding received directly to medical and graduate students (including exclusively distance education courses) who, as of the date the awards are determined, had a 2021-22 Free Application for Federal Student Aid (FAFSA) or supplied financial information in order to determine financial need, and demonstrated financial need as determined by GCSOM’s Financial Aid Office.
-As a proxy to prioritize students with exceptional need, the expected family contribution (EFC) was used by the GCSOM’s Financial Aid Office to determine level of award with a range of $225 to $350 for eligible students.
+GCSOMdistributed the funding received directly to medical and graduate students (including exclusively distance education courses) who, as of the date the awards are determined, had a 2022-23 Free Application for Federal Student Aid (FAFSA) or supplied financial information in order to determine financial need, and demonstrated financial need as determined by GCSOM’s Financial Aid Office.
+As a proxy to prioritize students with exceptional need, the expected family contribution (EFC) was used by GCSOM’s Financial Aid Office to determine level of award with a range of $153.15 to $375.46 for eligible students.
 Students did not need to directly apply to be eligible.